I think it is safe to say that there are no better milestones in life than birthdays.

 Not even a minute old and my first milestone has already been created: I interrupted my sister’s dance with our father.

-“Funny” how that milestone is still talked about today!
+“Funny” how that milestone is still talked about today by my sisters!

 There are many common milestones we all experience in life that relate to our birthday.
-Three of those come to mind immediately:
+Three come to mind immediately: